Apply for housing with HomeOption

 What is HomeOption?

-HomeOption is a 'choice based lettings scheme'.
-Homeseekers on our Housing Register can search for available council properties (and housing association properties where the Council has 'nomination rights').
-They choose suitable properties from a list of all the vacant homes and 'express an interest' in them (commonly known as bidding or making a bid).
+If you have applied for housing, and have been accepted onto our Housing Register, you can search for available council properties using the HomeOption website.
+You can also search for housing association properties where the Council has 'nomination rights'.
+You choose suitable properties from a list of all the vacant homes and 'express an interest' in them (commonly known as bidding or making a bid).

 How does it work?